"Heat level critical. Shutdown imminent."

 - In Robotech Battlecry, your Veritech's machine gun has infinite ammunition, but overheats after a few seconds.
 The Battloid's sniper mode lets you fire a Charged Attack that does more damage but instantly overheats the gun.

-- A core mechanic of the Amiga game Walker.
-Your Humongous Mecha is armed with twin guns that overheat if you fire them for too long, then they shut down until cool enough again.
+- In Walker, your Humongous Mecha is armed with twin guns that overheat if you fire them for too long, then they shut down until cool enough again.
 You don't really want this to happen when a wave of enemies is bearing down on you.

-- Warhawks have unlimited machine gun ammo.
-But their guns will overheat and temporarily jam after only a few seconds of continuous fire.
+- Warhawk: Warhawks have unlimited machine gun ammo, but their guns will overheat and temporarily jam after only a few seconds of continuous fire.